Bestselling children writer

 Being my mom

-T his time it is daughter and mom who switch bodies, following the successful intervention of the somewhat wacky and eccentric scientist grandpa, whose constant urge to improve the world resembles the enthusiasm of Doc - Dr. Emmett Brown (Christopher Lloyd's character in the movie Back to the Future).
+TBack to the Future his time it is daughter and mom who switch bodies, following the successful intervention of the somewhat wacky and eccentric scientist grandpa, whose constant urge to improve the world resembles the enthusiasm of Doc - Dr. Emmett Brown (Christopher Lloyd's character in the movie ).
 The following confusion creates a funny and exciting novel.
 The author says about his book: "The idea of mom and daughter swopping bodies was inspired by my little readers at one of the book signings.
 At first, I was hesitant to write the book, because a story about the inner feelings and thoughts of a small girl and her mother seemed a bit scary for a man at my age, but funny enough, it has become one of the most cherished books I have ever written.
 And certainly my readers love it, as it has never been out of print since it was first published."

 How to teach...?